Private tuition aid bill on way Reynolds’ desk

 There are 33,692 Iowa students enrolled in private schools in the 2022-2023 school year, according to state education department.

-Reynolds’ proposal, House File 68, creates taxpayer-funded educational savings accounts in the first valued at $7,598, which is the amount the state spends per pupil on public K-12 education, that families could use for private school tuition and other education expenses.
+Reynolds’ proposal, House File 68, creates taxpayer-funded educational savings accounts in the first valued at $7,598 — the amount the state spends per pupil on public K-12 education — that families could use for private school tuition and other education expenses.

 The plan also provides new funding to public districts — estimated at just more than $1,200 per student — for those who live in the district but attend private schools.
 And it removes some restraints on other state funding to allow schools to spend that money on teacher salaries.